veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 Finally we look at a case that there is a bundle of convergent rays incident from the left on the surface which when extended into the right medium without refraction at the surface, would intersect in a point $S$.
 Since this point is not actually present, it is called a **virtual object point**, in contrast to **real object points** which are to the left of the surface.
 The coordinate of a virtual object point is positive: $s_o>0$.
 One may wonder why we look at this case.
-The reason is that if we have several spherical surfaces behind each other, we can compute the image of an object point by first determining the intermediate image by the most left surface and then use this intermediate image as object for the next surface and so on.
-In such a case it can easily happen that an intermediate image is to the right of the next surface and hence is a virtual object for that surface.
+The reason is that if we have several spherical surfaces behind each other, we can compute the image of an object point by first determining the intermediate image by the most left surface and then use this intermediate image as the object for the next surface and so on.
+In such a case, it can easily happen that an intermediate image is to the right of the next surface and hence is a virtual object for that surface.
 In the case of {numref}`Fig_2_13_Convex_Virtual_Object` at the left, the power is positive, hence the convergent bundle of incident rays is made even more convergent which leads to a real image point.
 Indeed when $s_o>0$ and ${\cal P}>0$ then {eq}`eq.one_surface` implies that always $s_i>0$.
 At the right of {numref}`Fig_2_13_Convex_Virtual_Object` the power is negative but is not sufficiently strong to turn the convergent incident bundle into a divergent bundle.
 So the image is still real.
 However, the image will be virtual when the virtual object $S$ is to the right of $F_o$ (which in this case is to the right of the surface) since then the bundle of rays converges so weakly that the surface turns is into a divergent bundle.

 ```{figure} Images/Chapter_2/2_13_Spherical_Interface_Concave.png